Wah-ila-toos (Clean Energy in Indigenous, Remote and Rural Communities Hub)

 - Northern Responsible Energy Approach for Community Heat and Energy program (Northern REACHE).

-- Clean Energy for Rural and Remote Communities – Research, Development, and Demonstration projects
+- CERRC – Research, Development, and Demonstration projects

 Eligible Community

-- Canadian businesses and not-for-profit organizations
+- Legally registered or incorporated Canadian for-profit and not-for-profit organizations

 Required Community Contribution